 Allegations of rape and sexual assault are almost the only area of English law where a prosecution can take place in the absence of any physical evidence.
 The testimony of an accuser may be all that is required to secure conviction.
 If you’ve been involved with someone who’s a good actor before the police, then brace yourself.
 This situation is responsible for many thousands of false allegations of a sexual nature.

 About 1 in 10 of men who are accused of rape is currently put on trial.
-If you’re innocent, it is probably a little less likely than this, depending on how devious the person who’s framed you has been.
+If you’re innocent, it is probably a less likely even than this, depending on how devious the person who’s framed you has been.
 And of those of us who are put on trial, wrongful convictions are also rare.
 So that fact that you’ve been arrested despite being innocent does not mean it’s the end of the world, although it will probably feel like it.
 Unfortunately, this is the process you’re in now, and we suggest that you just let the police do whatever they have to do whilst trying to live your life as best as you can.

 Looking after your mental health